 However, credit card companies have reconsideration lines card applicants can call to have their applications reviewed by a real human.
 Before you call, make sure you can explain why you think you should have been approved.
 If your credit report and score are sufficient, someone may look at your case and decide to approve your application after all.

-You’ll likely need a good or excellent credit score to qualify for the Wells Fargo Reflect card.
+The Wells Fargo Reflect Card doesn’t have too many benefits, but it does have one big one: up to 21-month 0% introductory period (0% intro APR for 18 months from account opening on purchases and qualifying balance transfers made within the first 120 days.
+Intro APR extension of up to 3 months with on-time minimum payments during the intro and extension periods.
+14.49% to 26.49% variable APR thereafter).
+You’ll likely need a good or excellent credit score to qualify for this card.
 If you aren’t there yet, don’t worry.
 There are plenty of steps you can take to boost your credit score to qualify next time.

 And remember, plenty of credit card companies – including Wells Fargo – offer cards more suited to applicants with fair credit.
 These cards can be excellent ways to build your credit and qualify for even better credit cards in the future.